We empower customers

 With the rapid growth of consumers using personal cars and homes to participate in the sharing economy, Allstate moved quickly to address their needs.

 - Ride for Hire® provides Allstate customers who drive for companies like Uber and Lyft an optional endorsement to help fill the gap between their personal auto policy coverage and what’s provided by the transportation network company’s commercial policy.
+As communities plan for a low-carbon economy, ride-sharing plays a critical role.
+By providing insurance for ride-share operators and car-sharing services, Allstate helps enable the low-carbon transition and fills an insurance gap in a way many competitors don’t.

 - HostAdvantage® provides Allstate customers who rent out their homes on sites like Airbnb and HomeAway coverage options to help with their personal property protection gaps.